vinayapathak/Tweezer_Final_Processing_code_new1/README.md

 - so the cropped image dimensions are 400 x 425 ( rows x columns), and this gives the cropped image.
 - Total image dimension is 400 x 425.

+- Now use a existing folder to read all the tiff files and then pass it to the model for prediction.
+- Save these masks after passing the images to the model and save the output masks in a seperate folder

+- Cropping limits for the images in dirnum = 1
+    - (3, 689, 398, 1020)
+    - (minX, maxX, minY, maxY) = (3, 689, 398, 1020)
+- Cropping limits for the images in dirnum  = 2, 3,
+    - (392, 816, 277, 676)#
+    - (minX, maxX, minY, maxY) = (392, 816, 277, 676)

+- Processing Pipeline:

+    - First crop.
+    - Then Resize.
+    - Then pass through the pretrained model, to obtain segmentation masks
+    - Binarize the segmentation masks, the bounding box label should display the contrast of the feature
+    - Then using some algorithm track the particle.

 ## Preparation of the dataset

 - Each cropped frame is then processed using the napari